 If you’re looking for the safest job available in Shanghai, government-owned schools are usually the safest.
 And fortunately, these are the most widely available positions in the city.
 These schools are very reputable because conditions for foreign teachers are standardized and enforced.
 These positions are contracted usually for ten months with the possibility to extend your employment if everything goes well.

-Looking for information on how to teach English in China?
+Looking for information on how to teach English in Shanghai, China?
 Check out this quick list.

 What is the average salary for English teaching jobs in Shanghai?